WIS International

 Project Overview

-The Flex count project aimed to redesign the inventory scanning app used by WIS International to improve usability for both scanners and supervisors.
-The focus was on creating a more intuitive, responsive interface that supports fast-paced inventory environments.
+The Flex Count project focused on redesigning WIS International’s inventory scanning app to enhance usability for both scanners and supervisors.
+The redesign prioritized a more intuitive, responsive interface that supports the fast-paced demands of inventory management environments.

 Problem Statement

-The existing app was difficult to navigate, especially under time pressure.
-Scanners faced input errors and poor feedback, while supervisors struggled with limited visibility into real-time scanner activity and data inconsistencies.
+The existing app presented significant usability challenges, particularly in high-pressure, fast-paced environments.
+Scanners frequently encountered input errors and insufficient feedback, while supervisors faced limited visibility into real-time scanner activity and data inconsistencies, impacting overall efficiency and accuracy.

 Solution Design